d-krupke/slurminade/README.md

 If slurm is not available, `distribute` results in a local function call.
 Analogous for `srun` and `sbatch` (giving some extra value on top of just forwarding to *simple_slurm*).

+> :warning: Talk with you system administrator or supervisor to get the proper slurm configuration.

 ## Installation